 It is impossible to talk about this flight without mentioning the WIND.
 Everything we have read had stated the wind up there is brutal.
-It really can be stated strongly enough though.
+It really can’t be stated strongly enough though.
 It was a pretty calm day with low winds on the ground but up in the air, you are brutally beaten by the wind.
 Wind Strengthens when aloft but this was something else.
 It is the downdraft from the rotors being forced into the cabin and it literally takes your breath away.
 Operating a Camera, moving your head, even just keeping your eyes open can be impossible when it’s at its strongest.

 This does not help the feeling of impending doom of death by free fall.
 And for the first 10 mins of the flight, I was pretty useless.
 The Camera was getting fired off plenty but exactly what I was shooting and the chances of any of it being any good were pretty doubtful.
 It is essential you have your settings right (see below) before liftoff as the thought of fiddling with the camera settings was right out.
 It took a while before I even had the guts to alter the Zoom length!

 As the flight goes on this fear settles, the wind and the drop become more normal and you begin to enjoy it.
 The feet start hanging out the cabin for selfies and by the time the chopper rolled back to the Heliport I had my foot out the Cabin nonchalantly resting on the skid pan like some hardened Air Cavalry Vet…well sort of!